Astro-drod/Astro-s-plant-and-zombie-spawner-PvZ-fusion-3.4.2-/README.md

 Welcome to the ultimate version of the Astro Spawner!
 This update brings massive performance boosts and exact Almanac names.

+# 🚀 Astro Ultimate Spawner v2.0.0 - The Definitive Translation Update!

+Welcome to the biggest update for the Astro Spawner!
+This release brings massive performance optimizations, perfect name syncing, and true plug-and-play convenience.
+No more external text files, no more lag.

 ## 📝 Update Log
-* ⚡ **Instant Load :** The mod no longer scans 10,000 files!
-Thanks to Astro's custom ID mapping, the mod now loads in 0.001 seconds without freezing the game.
+* ⚡ **Zero-Delay Loading:** The mod no longer scans 10,000 IDs on startup.
+By utilizing a custom, precise ID mapping system, the spawner now loads instantly (0.001s) with zero game freezes.
-* 🧹 **Smart Almanac Names :** Machine code names are now perfectly matched with the in-game Almanac (e.g., `CherryBomb` is now exactly `Cherry Bomb`).
-* 🎯 **Clean Database :** Empty IDs are completely removed.
-Only the actual 443 plants/fusions and zombies are listed!
-* 🛠️ **Code Optimization:** The background code has been heavily optimized for maximum stability and zero crashes.
+* 📚 **100% Accurate Community Translations:** Fully integrated the popular English translation names (shoutout to the Teyliu translation project).
+You will now see iconic names like **Cherizarous**, **Doomzilla**, **Phoenix Threepeater**, and the entire **Apeacalypse** series directly in your Spawner menu!
+* 🧟 **Bosses, Towers & IFVs Included:** Special names for Bosses (Dr. Zomboss, Mutant Gargantuar), IFV vehicles, and Tower plants have been manually mapped and corrected.
+* 🧹 **Smart Auto-Cleaner:** Any remaining unmapped fusions are automatically formatted into clean, properly spaced English (e.g., `FireCaltrop` becomes `Fire Caltrop`).
+* ⚙️ **Ultimate Plug & Play:** The external `.txt` dictionary system has been completely removed.
+Everything is now built deep into the mod.
+Just drop the `.dll` into your `Mods` folder and unleash chaos!

+---
+*Note: Looking for older versions?
+You can always scroll down and download previous releases below!*

 ---
 *Note: If you want to use older versions (like v23.0.0), you can scroll down and download them from the previous releases!*